Kashmir (horse): 1966: three-year-old season

 Kashmir began his three-year-old season by winning the 1400 metre Prix Djebel at Maisons-Laffitte.
 He then raced outside France for the first and only time when he was sent to England to contest the 2000 Guineas over the Rowley Mile course at Newmarket on 27 April.
 He was ridden by the British jockey Jimmy Lindley and started at odds of 7/1 in a field of twenty-five runners.
 Two furlongs from the finish Lindley used Kashmir's acceleration to open up a three length lead, and although his opponents reduced the gap in the closing stages, he prevailed by a short-head from Great Nephew, with Celtic Song in third.

 On his return to France, Kashmir finished third to Silver Shark and Barbare in the Prix Jean Prat at Longchamp in June.
 After finishing unplaced on his only subsequent appearance he was retired from racing.

 Assessment

 The independent Timeform organisation awarded Kashmir a peak annual rating of 125.
 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Kashmir an "inferior" winner of the 2000 Guineas.

 Stud record

 Kashmir was retired to stud and became a successful breeding stallion.
 Among his best winners were Moulines (Poule d'Essai des Poulains), Dumka (Poule d'Essai des Pouliches, dam of Doyoun), Blue Cashmere (Nunthorpe Stakes), Kamicia (Prix Vermeille) and Lightning (Prix d'Ispahan).
-His last recorded foals were born in 1981.
+He died on 17 March 1981.